tongueroo/baker/README.markdown

 $ bake server_name
 </pre>

-After chef is ran on the server you should check the /var/log/baker.chef.log for possible errors.
+After running chef you should check the /var/log/baker.chef.log on the server itself for possible errors.